 The overall majority of AmLaw 50 firms are likely to use both services and often Bloomberg as well.
 Most feel that their information needs cannot be met by one provider, and that the landscape for legal services demands every possible competitive advantage, including information access.

-Len Levy, President of our Cost Management Operations, is finding that firms with fewer than 400 lawyers or so are trending in the direction of a single information provider.
+Our eResource team are finding that firms with fewer than 400 lawyers or so are trending in the direction of a single information provider.
 The major driver is profitability, because firms can no longer charge legal subscriptions to clients as freely as they once did.
-According to Len,
+According to one of our eResource experts,

 “Our typical law firm client recovers less than half of its legal research costs.
 We predict that this will continue to go down, probably to zero.”